-If a graduate student has been selected for verification, he/she must submit requested items to the Office of Financial Aid.
-Verification must be completed before any financial aid, including loans, can be credited to his/her account.
-Note: The verification process may take longer if FAFSA corrections are required.
-Corrections to FAFSA information may result in changes to the student's financial aid eligibility, which he/she would be notified of via a revised financial aid award letter.

-There are times when a student may encounter a situation that is not reflected in the information requested on the FAFSA.
-If a student has extenuating circumstances, he/she may complete a Special Circumstance Request.
+- 3. If a student has been selected for verification, he/she must submit requested items to the Office of Financial Aid.
+Verification must be completed before any financial aid, including loans, can be credited to your account.
+Please Note: The verification process may take longer if FAFSA corrections are required.
+Corrections to FAFSA information may result in changes to a student's financial aid eligibility, which a student would be notified of via a revised financial aid award letter. - 4.
+Special Circumstance and Dependency Override Requests: There are times when a student may encounter a situation that is not reflected in the information requested on his/her FAFSA.
+If he/she has extenuating circumstances, he/she may complete a Special Circumstance or Dependency Override Request.
 The committee reviews completed requests weekly.
-These forms are available from our office or at aurora.edu/financialaidforms.

-Students MUST be enrolled at least half-time and maintain Satisfactory Academic Progress (SAP) in order to receive federal, state and institutional student aid.
-For additional information, refer to the "Definitions of Enrollment" and to the "SAP" Information provided below and on AU's website.
+These forms are available at aurora.edu/financialaidforms. - 5.
+A student must be enrolled at least halftime and maintain Satisfactory Academic Progress (SAP) in order to receive federal, state and institutional student aid.
+For additional information, refer to the Satisfactory Academic Progress form. - 6.
+Definitions of Enrollment per Semester:

-Definitions of Enrollment

-Graduate/Doctoral
+- Undergraduate Graduate/Doctoral

-Full-Time = 9 or more credits
+Full-time 12 or more credits 9 or more credits

-Three-Quarter-Time = 7-8 credits

-Half-Time = 4-6 credits
+Three-quarter time 9-11 credits 6-8 credits

+Half-time 6-8 credits 3-5 credits
-No federal aid will be awarded to a student who owes a refund or repayment on a Federal Pell Grant or Federal Supplemental Educational Opportunity Grant (SEOG) or who is in DEFAULT on a Federal Direct Stafford Student Loan or Federal Perkins Loan.

-All financial aid received in excess of the student's need and/or cost of attendance MUST BE RETURNED/REPAID.
-The total of any financial aid programs designated as applicable toward tuition only cannot exceed the direct cost of tuition.

-If a student or other individual misreports information or alters documents to fraudulently obtain federal funds, this will result in the cancellation of aid and referral to the U.S. Department of Education's Office of Inspector General.

-The Office of Student Accounts will pay allowable charges such as tuition, fees, room, and board as well as authorized miscellaneous charges per the Tuition/Fees Payment Agreement form with federal financial aid.
-Excess funds, if applicable, will be refunded to the student within 14 calendar days from when the credit balance becomes available.
+- 7. No federal or state aid will be awarded to a student who owes a refund or repayment on a Federal Pell Grant or Federal Supplemental Educational Opportunity Grant (SEOG) or who is in default on a Federal Direct Stafford Student Loan or Federal Perkins Loan. - 8.
+All financial aid received in excess of a student's need and/or cost of attendance must be returned/repaid.
+The total of any financial aid programs designated as applicable toward tuition only cannot exceed the direct cost of tuition. - 9.
+If a student or other individual misreports information or alters documents to fraudulently obtain federal funds, this will result in the cancellation of aid and referral to the U.S. Department of Education's Office of Inspector General. - 10.
+The Student Accounts Office will pay allowable charges such as tuition, fees, room, and board as well as authorized miscellaneous charges per the Tuition/Fees Payment Agreement form with federal financial aid.
+Excess funds, if applicable, will be refunded to the student and/or parent within 14 calendar days from when the credit balance becomes available.
 A refund of excess funds will not be available until all financial aid and allowable charges have been applied to a student's account.
-If a student receives a refund of credit and then has a reduction in financial aid, incurs additional charges or withdraws from all courses, he/she is responsible for paying the outstanding balance.
-If a student prefers to have any credit balance held on their student account during the academic year, he/she can arrange this with the Office of Student Accounts.
+If a student receives a refund of credit and then has a reduction in financial aid, incurs additional charges, or withdraws from all courses, he/she is responsible for paying the outstanding balance.
+If the student prefers to have any credit balance held on his/her student account during the academic year, he/she can arrange this with the Student Accounts Office. - 11.
+Students are responsible for reporting any of the following to the Office of Financial Aid: - Change in enrollment - Change in living arrangements